-Todos os Santos Bay, or All Saints Bay, is a sheltered bay of the Atlantic Ocean and the principal bay of the Brazilian state of Bahia to which it gave its name.
-It sits on the eastern coast of Brazil surrounding part of Bahia's seaport capital, Salvador.
+Todos os Santos Bay, also called All Saints Bay, is a sheltered bay of the Atlantic Ocean and the principal bay of the Brazilian state of Bahia, to which it gave its name.
+It sits on the eastern coast of Brazil surrounding part of Bahia's seaport capital: Salvador.

-A natural harbor, the bay is approximately 25 miles (40 km) long and 20 miles (32 km) wide.
+A natural harbor, the bay is approximately 40 km (25 mi) long and 32 km (20 mi) wide.
 Covering 1,223 sq km (472 sq mi), it is the largest bay in Brazil.
 It is surrounded by the Recôncavo, a fertile coastal lowland.
 The Paraguaçu River empties into the bay.

 Brazil’s first producing oil field is on the bay’s northeast shore.
 The municipality of São Francisco do Conde, at the north of the bay, remains a port that serves the oil refineries at Mataripe.
 The bay is dredged from the port to the Atlantic Ocean to remain open to shipping.